PCI SSC Policies

 Specific cookies that we currently use in connection with the Services are listed at the end of this cookie notice.

-You can opt-out of each cookie category (except essential / strictly necessary cookies) when using the PCI SSC website (www.pcisecuritystandards.org), by clicking “DECLINE” in the cookie banner at the bottom of our homepage.
+You can manage each cookie category (except essential / strictly necessary cookies) when using the PCI SSC website (www.pcisecuritystandards.org), by clicking on the cookie control icon in the bottom left of our homepage.

 You can also prevent your browser from accepting certain cookies, have the browser require your consent before a new cookie is placed in your browser, or block cookies altogether by selecting the appropriate settings on your browser privacy preferences menu.